dhanashree010804/Amplify_React_Fullstack_App/README.md

 By leveraging **AWS Amplify**, we eliminated the need for complex backend management, making deployment and scaling easier.
 The project demonstrates how **cloud-native applications** can simplify full-stack development and improve user experience.

-## Project Report and Detailed Explanation
+## Detailed Explanation of Project

-The full project report and detailed explanation can be accessed through the link below:
+The full project detailed explanation can be accessed through the link below:

 🔗 [Click here to view the report](https://drive.google.com/drive/folders/1CwhemmuLXLkyp13kkw-_P4QyVJjCFMfo?usp=drive_link)